onsip/sipjs.com/content/api/0.11.0/ua_configuration_parameters.md

 `String` - SIP URI associated to the User Agent.
 This is a SIP address given to you by your provider.
 By default, URI is set to `anonymous.X@anonymous.invalid`, where X is a random token generated for each UA.

-## transportConstructor
-`SIP.Transport` - The constructor for an object to be used as the transport layer for the UA.
-For more information about creating your own transport see [`SIP.Transport`](../transport).
-The default is WebSocket transport, which you can read more about [here](../wstransport).

-## transportOptions
-`Object` - An object to be passed into the `SIP.Transport` when instantiated.
-See [WebSocket Transport Configuration Parameters](../ws_transport_configuration_parameters) for the full list of options for the default transport.

 ## allowLegacyNotifications
 If set to true, the user agent will allow NOTIFYs received without subscriptions to be emitted to a `notify` event listener on the UA.
 Default value is false.